How to Change your Microsoft Account Password

 Saving Your Changes

 What Happens Next?
 Once you click ‘Save,’ your password updates.
-You’ll likely be signed out of your Microsoft account on most devices and services.
+You’ll probably be signed out of your Microsoft account on most devices and services.
 Next time you sign in to Windows, Outlook, OneDrive, Xbox, or any other service tied to your Microsoft account, you’ll need your new password.

 Summary